Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Introduction

 The extra flexibility of adaptive sensing can sometimes (but not always) yield significant performance gains.
-In this paper we are particularly concerned with the setting in \cite{haupt:10}, where the authors propose an adaptive sparse signal recovery method that provably improves on the best possible non-adaptive sensing methods.
-However, in that work there is no indication on the fundamental performance limitations in such sensing scenarios.
+In this paper, we are particularly concerned with the setting introduced in Haupt, Castro and Nowak \cite{haupt:10}, where the authors propose an adaptive sparse signal recovery method that provably improves on the best possible non-adaptive sensing methods.
+However, in that work there is no indication on the fundamental performance limitations in such\vadjust{\goodbreak} sensing scenarios.
 This paper addresses those breeches in our understanding, and shows that the proposed procedures are essentially asymptotically optimal for estimation problems.
-Furthermore, with some modifications, the procedure of \cite{haupt:10} is also nearly optimal when testing for the presence of a sparse signal.
-In addition, we also present results characterizing the fundamental limitations in several other settings, such as exact support recovery, as in \cite{malloy:11,malloy:11b} or in \cite{arias-castro:11}.
+Furthermore, with some modifications, the procedure of Haupt, Castro and Nowak \cite{haupt:10} is also nearly optimal when testing for the presence of a sparse signal.
+In addition, we also present results characterizing the fundamental limitations in several other settings, such as exact support recovery, as in Malloy and Nowak \cite{malloy:11}, Malloy and Nowak \cite{malloy:11b} or in Arias-Castro, Cand\`{e}s and Davenport \cite{arias-castro:11}.

-\section{Problem Setting}
+\section{Problem setting}

 Let $\vec{x}\in\R^n$ be an unknown vector.
 We assume this vector is sparse in the sense that only a reduced number of its entries are not-zero.
-In particular let $S$ be a subset of $\{1,\ldots,n\}$ and assume that for all $i\in\{1,\ldots,n\}$ such that $i\notin S$ we have $x_i=0$.
+In particular, let $S$ be a subset of $\{1,\ldots,n\}$ and assume that for all $i\in\{1,\ldots,n\}$ such that $i\notin S$ we have $x_i=0$.
 We refer to $S$ as the signal support set and this is our main object of interest.
-In this paper we consider two distinct classes of problems: (i) signal support estimation, where we desire to estimate $S$; (ii) signal detection, where we simply want to test if $S$ belongs to some particular class.
+In this paper, we consider two distinct classes of problems: (i) signal support estimation, where we desire to estimate $S$; (ii) signal detection, where we simply want to test if $S$ belongs to some particular class.

 In our model the signal $\vec{x}$ is unknown, but we can collect partial information through noisy observations.
-In particular we observe
+In particular, we observe